Skip to main content

 Witness Accounts

 Hotel staff and guests have reported encounters with the Red Lady over many years, with descriptions remaining remarkably consistent regarding her appearance in red clothing and her behavior of walking through corridors and climbing stairs.
-Former guests of Room 18 documented the distressing moaning sounds that once plagued that particular accommodation.
+Former guests of Room 18 documented the distressing moaning sounds that once plagued that particular accommodation, with the haunting being so pronounced that it made the room unusable for extended periods.
+The gambling ghost's final words 'I will return' were witnessed by those who tried to help him in his dying moments, providing credible historical testimony to the haunting's origins.
 The hotel's management acknowledges the supernatural reputation while maintaining that the spirits are generally benign.

 Paranormal Investigations